dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

     * Requests go to the reverse proxy, which interprets the URL and collects the required pages from the appropriate server or service.
 This result is then relayed to the original requester.

+#

 8. Suppose you wanted to build a simple image-sharing web site.
 How would you design it if the site was intended to serve people in one region of the world?
 How would you then expand it to work globally?

+    * To build a simple image-sharing web site, I would use the three-tier architecture.
+    * Three-tier architecture has the feature of scaling and then I can scale the system by adding more data servers in the different regions and and replicate the web serevers to handle the requests from the load balancer.
 #

 9. What is a message bus architecture and how might one be used?